TheLissandra1/Nest-of-Lisa/Analysis_EnlightenGAN.md

 ### 4.3 Comparison with State-of-the-Arts
 * In this section we compare the performance of EnlightenGAN with current state-of-the-art methods.
 We conduct a list of experiments including visual quality comparison, human subjective review and no-referenced image quality assessment (IQA), which are elaborated on next.
 #### 4.3.1 Visual Quality Comparison
 * We first compare the visual quality of EnlightenGAN with several recent competing methods.
-The results are demonstrated in Fig. 4, where the first column shows the original low-light images, and the second to fifth columns are the images enhanced by: a vanilla CycleGAN [9] trained using our unpaired training set, RetinexNet [5], SRIE [20], LIME [21], and NPE [19].
+The results are demonstrated in Fig. 4, where the first column shows the original low-light images, and the second to fifth columns are the images enhanced by: a vanilla CycleGAN trained using our unpaired training set, RetinexNet, SRIE, LIME, and NPE.
 The last column shows the results produced by EnlightenGAN.
 * We next zoom in on some details in the bounding boxes.
 LIME easily leads to over-exposure artifacts, which makes the results distorted and glaring with the some information missing.
 The results of SRIE and NPE are generally darker compared with others.
 CycleGAN and RetinexNet generate unsatisfactory visual results in terms of both brightness and naturalness.
 In contrast, EnlightenGAN successfully not only learns to enhance the dark area but also preserves the texture details and avoids over-exposure artifacts.
 * <img src="https://raw.githubusercontent.com/TheLissandra1/Nest-of-Lisa/master/ImageLinks_EnlightenGAN/Fig4.png" width="110%">
 * Figure 4: Comparison with other state-of-the-art methods.
 Zoom-in regions are used to illustrate the visual difference.